-- Demographic information (such as your age, sex, and race) - Psychological and physical health
+- Demographic information (such as your age, sex, and race)

+- Psychological and physical health

+- Family member's symptoms

+- Relationship with patient

+- Quality of Life

-You will be asked to complete this assessment on your own time, and it should take about 40 minutes.
+You will be asked to complete this assessment on your own time, and it should take about 30 minutes.
 Your family member will also complete a baseline assessment.
-Do not share your responses with your caregiver or ask your caregiver about his or her responses.
+Do not share your responses with your family member or ask about his or her responses.
 The study staff will not share your responses with them either.

 A link will be sent to your email address to complete these questionnaires electronically.
-If you prefer, you ask to fill out a paper copy or complete it over the phone with a study staff member.
+If you prefer, you may ask to fill out a paper copy or complete it over the phone with a study staff member.
 The study staff will send you up to 3 emails and call you up to 2 times to remind you to complete the assessment.